robinyoublind/discord-mc-bot/README.md

-# discord-mc-bot
+# Discord MC Bot
 A discord bot to add functionality to Minecraft servers.
+Currently this bot will allow whitelisting of users using the '!whitelist mc-username' command in discord.